Larouex/IoTC-OPCUA-Server-Basic/README.md

   ![alt text](./Assets/uaexpert3.png "UaExpert Step 3")

-You can see that the UaExpert tool is now displaying the changing variable values for our Nodes and Variables with the sequence oof data as shown in the table below...
+You can see that the UaExpert tool is now displaying the changing values for our Nodes and Variables with the sequence of data as shown in the table below...

 | Node | Variables | Data Type | Sequence of Data |
 |---|---|---|---|